Life is full of conflict. What separates humans from beasts is our ability to use our words to navigate conflict in a civil manner.

 You can’t imagine how anyone could enjoy such a heinous pizza topping, and yet a particular coworker insists.
 How can you prevent this tragedy?

-Deploying one of the five most common types of negotiation may be your only hope.
+Deploying one of the four most common types of negotiation may be your only hope.
 Here are your options:

 With this technique, you could argue that the extra charge for pineapple on your pizza is simply outrageous.
 Maybe your coworker doesn’t care that the pineapple topping costs more, but what if only they had to pay more?
 Perhaps rather than splitting the bill evenly among the team, they could cover a bigger percentage.
 Or you could offer to split the cost of the pie itself, but insist they cover the tip.

 In an integrative negotiation, there’s more than one issue on the line.
 This means that, if an integrative negotiation is handled respectfully, it’s likely to result in a win-win situation.

 While you despise your coworker’s taste in pizza toppings, they’re still a great member of your team.
 You don’t want to ruin a relationship over pizza—but you also don’t want pineapple on your pizza.
 So what if you order the pizza with half pineapple and half something reasonable, like black olives.
 Or, if you don’t want pineapple anywhere near your slices, you could suggest that they order a dedicated pineapple pie, and you order an entirely separate pizza.

 But perhaps you’re only able to order a single pizza.
 Maybe concede on the toppings, but assert that you’d rather have a Caesar salad as a side dish over the French fries they suggest.

 In any of the above cases, you’re integrating the wants and needs of either party into a single agreeable outcome—and that makes for great integrative negotiation.